euroscipy/euroscipy_proceedings/papers/bastian_venthur/venthur.rst

 community.
 Projects like Numpy [Numpy]_, SciPy [SciPy]_, and Matplotlib [Matplotlib]_ have created a strong foundation for scientific computing in Python and machine learning packages like Scikit-learn [Scikit-learn]_ or packages for data analysis like Pandas [Pandas]_ are building on top of it.
-Yet, in the brain-computer interfacing (BCI) community Matlab is still the dominant programming language.
+Although in recent years python toolboxes like SCoT for EEG source connectivity [Billinger]_, or MNE-Python for MEG and EEG data analysis [Gramfort]_ were published, Matlab seems still to be the dominant programming language in the brain-computer interface (BCI) community.

 A BCI is a system that measures central nervous system activity and translates the recorded data into an output suitable for a computer to use as an input